Is Shinjuku Kabukicho Safe at Night? 2026 Honest Guide to Scams & Safe Spots

 Godzilla Head and Toho Cinemas The easiest photo stop in Kabukicho and one of the most recognizable landmarks.
 The surrounding area is busy, so keep an eye on your belongings.

 Side streets with host clubs and bars Interesting to look at, but not necessary for most first-time visitors.
 Higher chance of being approached by touts or promoters.
+Skip these areas if you feel unsure.

 Can You Visit the Godzilla Head Safely?